backdrop/backdrop-issues/procedures/issue-template--release--minor.md

 - [ ] Draft Release notes (assign to jenlampton / herbdool / serundeputy / quicksketch)
   - [ ] Copy Preview release release notes, update as follows (in BOLD)
     - [ ] NEW Short, descriptive summary of the release
+      - The Backdrop community is proud to release version 1.xx of Backdrop CMS, following our 4-month release cycle.
     - [ ] Note if any changes were made to files outside the `core` directory
+      - No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
+Updating custom versions of those files is not necessary.
     - [ ] Note if updates (update.php) needs to be run
       - Use the text "The database update script does **not** need to be run."
       - or "It will be necessary to run the update script (located at /update.php) for this release."